 “Approved Use” means the use of each Healthcare Facility, as set forth on Schedule 1, and such other uses as may be approved in writing from time to time by HUD based upon a request made by a Landlord, Master Tenant or an Operator, but excluding any uses that are discontinued with the written approval of the HUD.

-“Borrower-Operator Agreement” means any agreement relating to the management and operation of the Healthcare Facility by and between [or Master Tenant] and Operator, including any Operator Lease.
+“Borrower-Operator Agreement” means any agreement relating to the management and operation of the Healthcare Facility by and between [or Master Tenant] and Operator, including any Sublease.

 “CON” means collectively all Certificates of Need and Certificate of Need rights under Healthcare Requirements authorizing and permitting the use of each Healthcare Facility as a skilled nursing or long-term care facility, as applicable.

-“Cross Guaranty” has the meaning set forth in Section 5.
+“Cross-Default Guaranty” has the meaning set forth in Section 5.

 “FF&E” means furnishings, fixtures and equipment of all kinds used in connection with the Healthcare Facility, including additions, substitutions and replacements thereto.